-Colin Coggins is well known for his repeatable approach to scaling revenue, sales IQ, learner EQ, and technology evangelism.
-In addition to growing Bitium as their SVP of sales, he’s held senior leadership roles at emerging technology companies including as VP of global sales at Mobile Roadie (acquired by Intellectsoft), where his clients ranged from the Dallas Mavericks to Taylor Swift, director of West Coast business development at Phunware, with clients varying from the Home Shopping Network to Sean “Puffy” Combs, and as national senior director of business development at Results.com, one of the first SaaS-based business intelligence platforms.
+Colin Coggins has deep experience as a successful revenue leader.
+In addition to growing Bitium as their SVP of Sales, he’s held senior leadership roles at emerging technology companies including as VP of Global Sales at Mobile Roadie (acquired by Intellectsoft), where his clients ranged from the Dallas Mavericks to Taylor Swift, director of West Coast business development at Phunware, with clients varying from the Home Shopping Network to Sean “Puffy” Combs, and as national senior director of business development at Results.com, one of the first SaaS-based business intelligence platforms.

 After the sale of Bitium to Google, Colin began consulting for mission-driven companies that didn’t want to sacrifice their culture and integrity to fill their sales pipeline.
-While developing the “Sales Mindset for Entrepreneurs” curriculum at USC, he served as head of revenue for one such startup, Chanje Energy, leading the company’s revenue charge – selling zero emissions vehicles, energy services, and software services to the world’s largest organizations – in addition to championing their DEI board.
-He is currently an entrepreneur-in-residence and sales advisor at Techstars Los Angeles and New York, in addition to investing in and advising several early- to mid-stage startups.
+While developing the “Sales Mindset for Entrepreneurs” curriculum at USC, he served as head of revenue for one such startup, Chanje Energy, before becoming the Chief Commercial Officer at Fabric.
+He is also a sales advisor at Techstars Los Angeles and New York, in addition to investing in and advising several early- to mid-stage startups.

-Unsold: The Fascinating Mindset of Great Salespeople.
+Unsold: Selling Without Being Someone You’re Not.
 There's a disconnect between who we think great salespeople are and who they actually are.
-Because of this, most “salespeople” inaccurately try to play the role of a great salesperson, only to end up perpetuating a vicious cycle that results in a well-deserved stereotype.
-But trying to be someone we’re not takes its toll.
-In addition to the effects this has on perception and performance, it also leads to very real psychological and emotional distress.
+Because of this, most people who sell in any capacity try to play the role of a great salesperson, only to end up perpetuating a vicious cycle that results in a well-deserved stereotype and the feeling they have to hide the fact that they are selling.
+This is true for people selling ideas, people selling themselves, or people actually selling goods and services.
 While we all have an idea in our minds of what a great salesperson is supposed to look, sound, and act like, in reality, great salespeople are the antithesis of what we expect them to be.
-They aren’t the best at overcoming objections, they’re not the most articulate, they aren’t even the most extraverted or aggressive.
-Great salespeople have a completely different mindset about selling than most – what Colin and Garrett have identified as the “Unsold” mindset – letting them show up as the most real version of themselves.
-This is why even though all salespeople read the same books, attend the same seminars, and listen to the same podcasts, only an elite few achieve consistently incredible results, are revered by their customers, and genuinely love what they do.
+They aren’t always the best at overcoming objections, they’re not the most articulate, they aren’t even the most extraverted or persistent.

-This funny and inspiring talk will help groups “unsell” themselves on what they think selling is supposed to be and provide loads of actionable tactics they can use to shift their mindset and sell successfully.
+This funny, informational, and inspiring talk will help groups “unsell” themselves on what they think selling is supposed to be and provide loads of actionable tactics they can use to shift their mindset and sell successfully.

 Changing Minds Begins by Not Changing Anything at All.
 Change is never easy.
 Whether internal or external, change requires an advanced level of mindfulness, resilience, self-awareness, and a knack for the art of motivating and inspiring other people, and yourself.
 Without these things, many people resort to finding ways to mask their perceived shortcomings by trying to become something they’re not.